d1ln/sendseo/README.md

 - Automated fact checking

 **Why:** These add value but exceed assignment scope.

+### ⚡ Potential Performance Enhancements

+The architecture supports adding speed-oriented features such as:
+- Parallel section generation
+- Outline + draft combined into a single LLM call
+- Adaptive model selection based on content complexity
+- Lightweight “speed mode” skipping Playwright and long-context prompts
+- Persistent caching of extraction results

+These are not implemented today, but the system is structured so they can be added with minimal refactoring.

 ### 🕷️ Maybe also: add a competitor crawler
 A crawler could periodically discover and ingest competitor posts automatically instead of relying on manually supplied URLs.